$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Kaon observables

-This mode has a short-distance contribution proportional to ${\rm Re}~C_{10}^{\rm SM}$, but the rate is dominated by a long-distance contribution from a two-photon intermediate state.
-The absorptive part of this LD contribution is determined by the measured rate for $K_L\to \gamma\gamma$, and the difference between the measured rate and this absorptive contribution can be attributed to a combination of a model-dependent LD dispersive contribution, a SM SD contribution, and new physics.
-All these terms can be parametrized as follows \cite{Chobanova:2017rkj,Neshatpour:2022fak}
+This mode receives a SD contribution proportional to \,${\rm Re}~C_{10}^{\rm SM}$,\, but the rate is dominated by the aforesaid LD contribution from a two-photon intermediate state.
+The absorptive part of this LD contribution is determined by the measured rate of \,$K_L\to \gamma\gamma$,\, and the difference between this rate and the absorptive contribution can be attributed to a combination of a model-dependent LD dispersive contribution, a SM SD contribution, and NP.
+The branching fraction in relation to all of them can be parametrized as \cite{Chobanova:2017rkj,Neshatpour:2022fak}

-Recall that we are assuming no $CP$ violation in the new physics for our numerical study, implying that we take $B_L=0$ for example.
-We have explicitly separated the SM short-distance contribution, $A_L^{\rm SM}$ \cite{Gorbahn:2006bm}, so that $C_{10}$ refers to NP only.
+Recall that we are assuming no $CP$ violation in the NP for our numerical study, implying that we set \,$B_L=0$.\, We have explicitly separated the SM SD contribution, $A_L^{\rm SM}$ \cite{Gorbahn:2006bm}, so that $C_{10}$ refers to NP only.